flamsanct/flamsanct.github.io/org/README.md

 Quests could be any small task that the DAO needs completed.
 Some may be reoccurring, and some may be a one time deal.
 The rewards for completing these tasks could be some combination of world XP, $ORE, or possibly future in-game items.
 Quests represent a great way to get new people to take the leap of making their first formal contribution to the world.

-One interesting possibility is that we could allow aspiring pilots that don't have a ship to level up as high as rank 5 (Ensign) by completing quests and be paid in $ORE.
+One interesting possibility is that we could allow aspiring pilots that don't have a ship to level up as high as rank 5 (Pilot) by completing quests and be paid in $ORE.
 This could eventually allow them to participate in the in-game ship auctions and have a shot at winning a ship of their own, which would then allow them to participate in the rest of the ecosystem.

 ## The Game Loop of Autonomous Organizations